 Situated on the shores of spectacular Waterloo Bay, Elliston is known for its rugged, scenic coastline and as a great place for fishing, swimming, surfing and bush walking.
 Set between rolling hills and some of the most spectacular and dramatic coastline on the Eyre Peninsula, the town is a centre for a cereal-growing, mixed-farming and fishing community.

-Businesses in the town include pharmacy, hotel, cafe, bakery, auto electrician, mechanic and roadhouse.
+Businesses in the town include a licensed post office, pharmacy, hotel/motel, bakery, auto electrician, mechanic, roadhouse, two caravan parks and a motel.
 We also have a hospital, resident doctor, kindergarten, Information Centre and area school which is available for children from Reception through to Year 12.

 The Elliston Sports Centre is a hub for the football and netball clubs and serves $10 teas Thursday nights during winter months.
 You can hire golf clubs or tennis racquets from the Centre for a round of golf during the winter months or a hit of tennis all year round.